devopsacademyau/academy/classes/02class/aws-networking/README.md

 It is a best practice to isolate networks that have databases or private systems running from workloads that can be accessible from the internet.
 The naming convention for these subnets are:

+- `public` subnet
+  - good fit for frontend webservers where clients will have the first point of contact.
+From the webserver you can then communicate with backend servers running on private subnets
+  - nat gateways (translate private IP's to public IP's)

 - `private` subnet
   - Workloads like databases or identity management systems will run here
   - Any service running in this subnet won't be accessible direct from public networks (like internet).
-To access applications
   - Services can go out to the internet through a nat gateway.
+    - A NAT Gateway will receive the internal request, masquerade as if it was its own and forward to the external service.
+The external service will only know the gateway and return the response to it.
+Then the gateway will forward the packet to the internal instance.
   - to access a workload here, a jumpbox from the public subnet is neccesary

-- `public` subnet
-  - good fit for frontend webservers where clients will have the first point of contact.
-From the webserver you can then communicate with backend servers running on private subnets
-  - nat gateways (translate private IP's to public IP's)

 Very often a `secure` subnet will also be presented and is mainly used for databases.
 The secure subnet won't have neither IN or OUT access to internet and can only be accessed from workloads running in `private` subnet.